Raphael-Boichot/Collection-of-PCB-for-Game-Boy-Printer-Emulators/README.md

 **Parts needed:**
 - An [Arduino Uno](https://fr.aliexpress.com/item/1005006088733150.html), the cheaper the better;
 - A [generic microSD shield](https://fr.aliexpress.com/item/1005006059963950.html) if needed, check the pinout to match with PCB;
-- Some [GBA/GBC link plugs](https://fr.aliexpress.com/item/1005006358075502.html).
+- Some [GBA/GBC serial sockets](https://fr.aliexpress.com/item/1005006358075502.html).
 Spare GBA link plugs are common while GB/GBC ones are impossible to source, both are pinout compatible for this application;
 - Some [male pin headers](https://fr.aliexpress.com/item/1005006104110168.html).
 The clearance with the Arduino Uno shield is tight, but by triming pins below the PCB regular 11 mm pin headers are OK;
 - The [custom PCB](/PCB_Arduino_Uno), any thickness, any finish, any color.
 Order at [JLCPCB](https://jlcpcb.com/);
 - A [regular 5 mm LEDs](https://fr.aliexpress.com/item/32848810276.html) and a [through hole resistor](https://fr.aliexpress.com/item/32866216363.html) of about 220 Ohms (low value = high brighness).
 The device works without the LED and resistor (but is is less cool).